u-iDaniel/pomodoro/web/src/app/api/spotify/README.md

-These routes are used for OAuth sign in into the Spotify Developer App
+These routes (besides playlist/[playlistID]) are used for OAuth sign in into the Spotify Developer App

-Unfortuately the user **must be registered** on the developer app in order for their playlists to show up
+Unfortunately the user **must be registered** on the developer app in order for their playlists to show up